atlarge-research/continuum/docs/NETWORK.md

 # Network
-This file describes how to setup and configure bridged network interfaces if you want to use Continuum with Libvirt (so not Terraform) on multiple physical machines.
+This file describes how to setup and configure bridged network interfaces if you want to use Continuum with Libvirt on multiple physical machines.
 This allows for large scale infrastructure deployments.
 The network bridge is required for VMs on different physical machines to directly communicate with each other.

 ## Creating a network bridge
 We assume the operating system is Ubuntu 20.04 with Netcat for network configuration, and that a default, bridgeless Netcat configuration file already exists.
 Simimlar network bridge configuration can be done on other operating systems.